 For an unregulated Forex Broker, this can give reason to take another look at the old B book model.
 Over the past few years Risk Management technology has improved dramatically and not having a PB or liquidity providers would reduce the cost significantly.
 Those brokers that use MetaTrader 4 would also have the additional cost of “bridge fees” which are necessary to connect price aggregation systems to the world’s most popular trading platform.
 One of the main issues that would face the unregulated Forex Broker looking to b book is how to handle position exposure as it the client base grows.
 For these brokers, this becomes an internal business decision.
 Hope to be that the risk is comparable to their capital and resources available to the broker.

 For the regulated Forex Broker, the b book option is usually not one or can be limited by the regulatory requirements on position limits.
-In many cases in addition to regulatory capital the broker might also need to have capital to cover the positions of their clients.
+In many cases, in addition to regulatory capital, the broker might also need to have money to cover the positions of their clients.
 For the all the major regulatory bodies these requirements will most likely increase over the next year.

 The B Book model might be an attractive alternative for new unregulated Forex Brokers.
 The critical issue for these brokers is to make sure that they are acting responsibly when it comes to Risk Management.